-Nutrient profiling is the science of ranking or classifying foods based on the nutrients they contain.4 There are several nutrient-density profiling tools that have been proposed by nutrition experts.
+Nutrient profiling is the science of ranking or classifying foods based on the nutrients they contain.4 Several nutrient-density profiling tools have been proposed by nutrition experts.
 Some tools are designed for health professionals to use when counseling clients and patients, and some are consumer-focused.
-You may have seen some of them promoted in your grocery store.
+You may have seen some promoted in your grocery store.

-Most of these tools consider beneficial and often under-consumed nutrients (such as protein, calcium, vitamin D, potassium, magnesium, iron, vitamin A, vitamin C, vitamin E and fiber), as well as those known to negatively affect health when consumed in excess (such as added sugars, saturated fat, trans fat and sodium).1
+Most of these tools consider beneficial and often under-consumed nutrients (such as calcium, vitamin D, potassium, and fiber), as well as those known to negatively affect health when consumed in excess (such as added sugars, saturated fat, trans fat and sodium).1

 Sounds complicated, right?
 We’re here to help.
 One of the tools you can use to choose more nutrient-dense foods is the American Heart Association’s Heart-Check mark.
 When you see it, you can be confident the product aligns with our recommendations for an overall healthy eating pattern.
-It takes both beneficial nutrients and nutrients to limit into consideration, making it quick and easy for you to make a healthy choice.
+The Heart-Check mark considers beneficial nutrients as well as nutrients you should limit, making it quick and easy for you to make a healthy choice.

-When a Heart-Check certified option isn’t available, read and compare nutrition facts labels and choose the best option available to you.
+When a Heart-Check certified option isn’t available, read and compare Nutrition Facts labels and choose the best option available.

 How to Add Them to Your Healthy Eating Plan

-Now that you understand what nutrient-dense foods are, you can start adding more of them into your eating plan.
+Now that you understand what nutrient-dense foods are, you can start adding more into your eating plan.
 Sometimes it only takes a small shift to make a more nutrient-dense choice.
 For example:

-- Replace some of your sugary drinks with unsweetened tea, coffee or flavored water.
+- Replace sugary drinks with water, unsweetened tea, or coffee.

 - Instead of a big dollop of sour cream on your chili or baked potato, try plain nonfat Greek yogurt.

-- When adding toppings to pizza or sandwiches, think one more veggie instead of meat or cheese.
+- When adding toppings to pizza, tacos or sandwiches, think one more veggie instead of meat or cheese.

-- Snack on naturally sweet fruit instead of candy and cookies.
+- Satisfy a sweet tooth with naturally sweet fruit instead of candy and cookies.

 - Focus on your overall eating pattern, rather than individual nutrients or specific foods or food groups.

-3 USDA National Nutrient Database for Standard Reference Release 28 https://ndb.nal.usda.gov/ndb/
+3 USDA National Nutrient Database for Standard Reference Legacy Release